Ben-Kandel/WF-Stats/README.md

 The demo scraper is written in Python.
 It takes in any amount of .wdz20 files and writes relevant information into the sqlite database.

 The api server is written using NodeJS and Express.
-It provides API endpoints for the client and sends data from the sqlite database.
+It provides API endpoints for the client and interfaces with the sqlite database.

 The client is written in vanilla HTML, CSS, and Javascript.
 It visualizes the data for the user.